justlucdewit/scripts/README.md

 | rip | rip <pane num> <command> | runs a command in the given pane |

 # TODO:
+ + instead of sourcing individual .sh files, make bashrc compile everything into a combined .sh file and source that
+ + Switch command to switch to different project if current project is running
  + Stop command to stop the current project and undo the layout
- + Switch command to switch to different project if current project is running
  + Open URL in browser on start
- + instead of sourcing individual .sh files, make bashrc compile everything into a combined .sh file and source that
- - Ensure no double build
+ + lhelp command
+ - Put user definitions in local settings instead of hardcoded
+ - Use user definitions for gitlog
+ - SSH helpers
+ - Accelerate PS1 loading time

+ - Codefind command to find anything in the current codebase in any file
+ - Saving and starting with previous path
  - use helper prints for everything
- - Saving and starting with previous path
- - Codefind command to find anything in the current codebase in any file
  - --fuzzy argument for codefind
+ - Ensure no double build
+ - npmscripts --show
  - ChatGpt command
- - iforgot command
- - cfind command
- - npmscripts --show